Remembering John Lennon (Updated for December 2021)

-Today marks the day that the late John Lennon, would've turned the grand old age of 80.
+Today marks 41 years since John Lennon's passing.
 Can you imagine (no pun intended...) how different the musical world would be today if his life hadn't been cut short?
 Love or hate his music, there's no denying the impact and influence his songwriting has had.
 Whether as part of the Fab Four or during his solo career, his music was potent, insightful, painful, uplifting and at times just plain silly.
 There are few, if any who can match his legendary status.
 Ripping with charisma and a wisdom that seemed sometimes out of place for such a young man, Lennon had a vision beyond his humble upbringing and became a true icon.
 We thought today would be the perfect time to relive some of his finest moments and look back on a career that changed the world.

 We thought of throwing in one of the earlier Beatles singles to point to the incredible ability Lennon had for crafting a pop hook at a young age, but instead, we're going to jump right to the instantly recognisable Help! from the band's fifth album of the same name.
 This track was one which John was particularly proud of, stating that it was a favourite of his because of how "real" it felt.
 Help! was written alongside McCartney for the group's second film and although the process began simply as penning lead single for the movie, Lennon went on to describe it as "a very personal and emotional song" for him.
 Crafted during a period when he was battling with depression, the song allowed him to open up about his feelings in a way he'd struggled to in his writing up to that point.
 In a way, Help! is the perfect example of the magic behind Lennon's music; while it may have sounded like another catchy pop song, beneath the surface it explored a painful time in his life and was literally a cry for help.